 Jimmy was your typical master of armed and unarmed combat.
 He had a scar like an eagle on the back of one hand.
 He wore a skull ring with poison, and he had a rapier hidden in his belt that, yes, he used.
 His identification was a skull-shaped watch fob.

 His foes were all sinister foreign powers, never identified.
-The most well-known appeared in a 13-story sequence, the longest in the pulps, sometimes called the “war and peace of the pulps”: the Purple Invasion or the Purple War saga.
+The most well-known appeared in a 13-story sequence, the longest in the pulps, sometimes called the “war and peace of the pulps”: the Purple Invasion, or the Purple War, saga.
 This ran from 1936 to 1938.

 The closest to it was the Dusty Ayres series that ran for 12 issues in 1934-35 that didn’t have the U.S. invaded, but holding out against Fiery Eyes and his hordes who has conquered most of the world.

-In the Purple War series, the United States was invaded by the Purple Empire, a European power (a disguised Nazi Germany).
+In the Purple Invasion series, the United States was invaded by the Purple Empire, a European power (a disguised Nazi Germany).
 The saga told of Jimmy and his friends working to free the U.S. from the forces of the Empire.
 Even when it was done, the U.S. was still open to invasion as it was still recovering.

 Another similar saga started with the 45th issue with the Yellow Vulture, a disguised Japan, that invaded the U.S. This saga lasted through the end of the series, and was unfinished.
 The next issue would have had an additional story, but it’s unclear if it was even written.
 It’s sad the Popular left it unfinished, as they allowed for the Dusty Ayres series to wrap up with its last issue.